developmentseed/eoapi-k8s/docs/aws-eks.md

     --policy-name AWSLoadBalancerControllerIAMPolicy \
     --policy-document file://iam_policy.json

-# create the IAM Role, the ServiceAccount and bind them
+# Create the IAM Role, the ServiceAccount and bind them
+# Arbitrary, the naming is up to you
+# ARN from last step

 eksctl create iamserviceaccount \
   --region us-west-2 \
   --cluster=sandbox \
   --namespace=kube-system \
   --name=aws-load-balancer-controller \
-  # arbitrary, the naming is up to you
   --role-name AmazonEKSLoadBalancerControllerRole \
-  # ARN from last step
-  --attach-policy-arn=arn:aws:iam::444055461661:policy/AWSLoadBalancerControllerIAMPolicy \
+  --attach-policy-arn=arn:aws:iam::${AWS_ACCOUNT_ID}:policy/AWSLoadBalancerControllerIAMPolicy \
   --approve

 # assert it was created and has an annotation